One of Git’s powers is being able to “go back in time” to a previous version to undo a terrible mistake or simply to start fresh.

 hello.py

-is pretty good, and you just want to fix it up a little bit. - Your last commit was a total disaster.
-You don’t want to keep any changes you made to
+is pretty good, and you just want to fix it up a little bit.main.py

 .
 You will see output like: